Career Snapshot - Interviews

 What do you know about the employer, the industry and the competitors?
 What are the key issues affecting this sector at present?
 Employers are extremely frustrated when applicants don't understand the job or the organisation.
 In contrast, being well informed makes you appear highly motivated.

 Ensure that you carry out some thorough research before attending the interview.
 Finding out about an organisation and the industry is likely to help answer some of the interview questions in more depth, demonstrating that you are a well-prepared candidate.
-You may also find that your research may give you some ideas for topics for questions at the end of an interview as well.
+Compile a list of what they will be looking for in the interview e.g. commercial awareness, attention to detail, time-management.
+The ‘About Us’, ‘Latest News’ and ‘Annual Reports’ sections on their website can be helpful for understanding the organisation.
+Do some extra research into current issues and trends affecting that sector.

 - A guide to the wide range of resources available to help you can be found in Researching Companies [pdf]